 - A provider subject to the duty is required to have systems in place to approve external speakers and events.
 Given the diversity of the higher education sector, there are different systems in place depending on each provider's operating context.
 These systems are expected to ensure that the provider considers the risk of radicalisation for students, staff and visitors while having particular regard to ensure freedom of speech as part of its decision-making processes.
 These systems are also expected to ensure the provider considers other issues relevant to hosting external speakers and events, such as health and safety and whether there is space to host an event. - The OfS collects data on all external speakers and events considered through the provider's external speakers and events process, not just those that relate to Prevent, to provide broader context. - Where a provider has reported that an event or a speaker has been rejected, we have asked the provider to categorise the reason for this rejection as either health and safety, procedural, reasons related to Prevent risk or due to other matters.
 Asking providers to categorise the reasons for any external speaker rejections helps us to understand whether a provider has given particular regard to the duty to ensure freedom of speech when giving due regard to the Prevent duty.
-We have provided descriptors of these categories in Annex A.

-- Where a provider has categorised the reason for rejecting an external speaker or event for non-Prevent related reasons, we have not (to date) asked the provider for further information to understand if the external speaker or event then took place at a later date. - Between 2019-20 and 2021-22 reporting periods, England was subject to various coronavirus pandemic-related restrictions.
-Although providers were asked to report on external speakers and events held both in person and online, the data for 2020-21 and 2021-22 reflects a reduction in the total number of events approved during these periods against pre-pandemic levels.
+We have provided descriptors of these categories in Annex A. - Where a provider has categorised the reason for rejecting an external speaker or event for non-Prevent related reasons, we have not (to date) asked the provider for further information to understand if the external speaker or event then took place at a later date. - The data is reflective of individual providers' decision-making in terms of how they categorise certain events.
+There may be instances where different providers have taken different actions in the same circumstances.
+For instance, some providers may have introduced mitigations for as an event to proceed when others may not have done this.

-Dataset Health and safety Procedural Reasons related to Prevent risk Other matters Total Total number of events or speakers approved through the external speakers process [z] [z] [z] [z] 31,545 Total number of events or speakers approved subject to any mitigations or conditions [z] [z] [z] [z] 475 Number of events or speakers approved subject to any mitigations or conditions due to Prevent-related risks [z] [z] [z] [z] 10 Total number of speakers rejected 25 220 [DPL] 15 260
+Dataset Health and safety Procedural matters Reasons related to Prevent risk Other matters Total Total number of events or speakers approved through the external speakers process [z] [z] [z] [z] 39,475 Total number of events or speakers approved subject to any mitigations or conditions [z] [z] [z] [z] 1,285 Number of events or speakers approved subject to any mitigations or conditions due to Prevent-related risks [z] [z] [z] [z] 15 Total number of speakers rejected 30 220 [DPL] 95 340